KelloVerra/PR2-Item-Dynamic-Emissive/README.md

 A Proof Of Concept Utility Resource Pack that serves to enable dynamic emissive!

 # Requirements
-- (To Disable Default Minecraft Shading) Overriding any kind of leather armor (helmet, leggings, boots, chestplate or horse_armor)
+- To Disable Default Minecraft, requires Overriding any kind of leather armor (helmet, leggings, boots, chestplate or horse_armor)

 # Disable Default Minecraft Shading
-## Default minecraft shading can be annoying especially if you want to make an emissive model or you just want some style!
+### Default minecraft shading can be annoying especially if you want to make an emissive model or you just want some style!
 The upside of this method is that it still preserves the light level, so if you want to made an entire model emissive, just set the block & sky brightness to 15

-- Begin by setting the tint-index on all the faces of your preferred model to `0` (See minecraft:item/shroomlight)
+- Begin by setting the tint-index on all the faces of your preferred model to `0` *(See minecraft:item/shroomlight)*
-- Then override any kind of leather armor's custom model data to your preferred model (See minecraft:item/leather_boots)
+- Then override any kind of leather armor's custom model data to your preferred model *(See minecraft:item/leather_boots)*
 - Get the overrided leather armor **AND set the display color to** `#20240f` / `2106383`

 ### Ingame Example (Shroomlight Decoy)